An official website of the State of Oregon

 Oregon’s Children’s System strives to offer a comprehensive continuum of care.
 We work with communities to build and support trauma-informed treatment programs that can serve mental health needs close to home.

 Because day and residential treatment options are an essential part of a holistic continuum of care, Oregon’s Children’s System includes providers across the state that operate evidence based and trauma informed residential treatment programs for children and youth with mental health conditions that cannot be safely treated in their home, school and community based programs.

 Throughout Oregon, private agencies operate intensive psychiatric services at a variety of levels of care.
 Depending on the agency, youth with commercial insurance and/or Oregon Health Plan receive appropriate levels of care.

-Usually provided during school hours, day treatment programs offer education services in collaboration with the mental health treatment providers.
+Day treatment programs are usually provided during school hours.
+They offer education services in collaboration with the mental health treatment providers.

 In Oregon, non-hospital treatment settings are known as psychiatric residential treatment services.
 These programs are generally less restrictive than a hospital setting.